shankaryellure/HealthCare/README.md

 #### **Configure Android Studio:**

-- After cloning the project or importing it into Android Studio, the IDE may request you to download the necessary SDKs and APIs.
+- After cloning the project or importing it into Android Studio, the IDE may request you to download the necessary SDKs and APIs(Download R and API30).
 Proceed with the recommendations.

 #### **Set Up an Emulator:**
 - Go to the AVD Manager by clicking on the "AVD Manager" icon in the toolbar.